 Sift the all-purpose flour, almond flour, baking soda and salt together into a large bowl.
-Whisk any larger pieces of almond flour left in the sifter into the sifted flour mixture.
+Whisk any bits of almond flour left in the sifter into the sifted flour mixture.

-Wrap the cookie dough in plastic and chill in the refrigerator for 1 hour.
+Wrap the dough in plastic and refrigerate for 1 hour.